 Pedestrian access to the site is available from existing sidewalks along 20 Avenue NW.
-Street parking is also available on 20 Avenue NW, which is not restricted.
-Vehicular access will be required from the lane at the time of future development.
+Street parking is also available on 20 Avenue NW, which is classified as a collector, and is restricted to 2 hours, 8 a.m. to 6 p.m., Monday to Friday.
+Direct vehicular access will be required to come from the lane.

-The site is serviced by Calgary Transit with standard service bus stops located approximately 15 metres west (less than 1-minute walk) and 91 metres (1-minute walk) along 4 Street NW.
-The nearest Primary Transit location is the MAX Orange BRT located on 16 Avenue NW and 4 Street NW which is located approximately 500 metres (7-minute walk) to the south.
+The site is serviced by Calgary Transit with standard service bus stops located approximately 15 metres west (less than a one-minute walk) and 76 metres (one-minute walk) along 20 Avenue NW.
+The nearest Primary Transit location is the MAX Orange BRT located on 16 Avenue NW, adjacent SAIT, which is located approximately 600 metres (seven-minute walk) to the southeast.